Background pattern

 1. If the vial remains unopened and the solution has not been used, it should be returned to the refrigerator.

-1. Just before administration, remove the plastic closure cap and insert the needle of the syringe into the vial through the center of the stopper to withdraw the required volume.
-Spinraza should not be diluted.
+1. Just before administration, remove the plastic cap and insert the needle of the syringe into the vial through the center of the seal to withdraw the required volume.
+Do not dilute Spinraza.
 External filters are not necessary.

-1. Spinraza is administered as an intrathecal bolus injection over 1 to 3 minutes using a spinal anesthesia needle.
+1. Spinraza is administered by intrathecal bolus injection over 1 to 3 minutes, using a spinal anesthesia needle.

 1. The injection should not be administered in areas of the skin with signs of infection or inflammation.